TC-TUNE

 Too few wraps

-Too many wraps
+Too many windings

 Correct condition for all strings